ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v25.md

 ### Attached storage documentation

 The Attached storage for vCenter Server on IBM Cloud technical document is now available in the *Reference* section of the user documentation.
-This reference architecture document is available in English only.
 For more information, see [Attached storage for vCenter Server on IBM Cloud](../archiref/attached-storage/storage-benefits.html).

 ### Technical specifications